vega/vega-datasets/datapackage.md

 ### path
 weather.csv
 ### description
+Daily weather observations from Seattle and New York, including location, date, precipitation, maximum and minimum temperatures, wind speed, and a categorical weather description (drizzle, rain, snow, sun, fog).
-NOAA data transformed using `/scripts/weather.py`.
-Categorical "weather" field synthesized from multiple fields in the original dataset.
-This data is intended for instructional purposes.
+Transformed from NOAA data using the script `/scripts/weather.py`.
+The categorical "weather" field is a synthesized feature, derived from multiple fields present in the original NOAA dataset.
+Intended for instructional purposes.
 ### schema

 | name          | type   |